Peninsular Property

 The landlord will make the final decision as to whether the tenant is acceptable.
 They may base this decision on a number of factors, including the number of occupants, tenant status, and length of tenancy required.
 It is common for landlords to exclude pets and smokers from the majority of tenancies.

-You will then be offered tenancy, subject to the terms and conditions included in the tenancy agreement.
+You will then be offered a tenancy, subject to the terms and conditions included in the tenancy agreement.
 You will also be required to pay a deposit and the first month’s rent upon move-in.

 Payment Of Rent